 St. Thomas of Villanova (1488–1555) is the patron of the friars who serve the National Shrine of St. Rita of Cascia.
 As St. Thomas was an Augustinian, most friars at the shrine are also Augustinians.
 At the age of thirty-six Rita pledged to follow the Rule of Saint Augustine.

 The enormity of this feast day can not be understated.
 There are thousands of roses distributed prior to the Masses that are brought up to the altar with faithful asking for intersessions.
-Masses on St. Ritas feast day, May 22nd are 8:00, 10:00, 12:00, 3:00, 5:30 and 7:30 with roses blessed after each Mass.
+Roses are blessed after each Mass on the feast day which is May 22nd.
 Quite a celebration!